pixelastic/aberlaas/lib/README.md

 # aberlaas

-<div class="lead">Scaffold your JavaScript projects with a consistent config for tests, lint, release and CI.</div>
+<div class="lead">Scaffold your JavaScript projects with consistent config for tests, lint, release and CI.</div>

 `aberlaas` is a wrapper around Jest, ESLint, Prettier, etc and their plugins so you only install one package in your `devDependencies` instead of dozens.